 Muscles of the Dorsum of the Foot

-- Extensor hallucis brevis muscle: also originates at the calcaneus and inserts at the dorsal aponeurosis and proximal phalanx of the big toe.
+The EHB also originates at the calcaneus and inserts at the dorsal aponeurosis and proximal phalanx of the big toe.

-Apart from the muscles of the dorsum of the foot, it incloses the tendons of the anterior muscles of the lower leg, the dorsalis pedis vessels (continuation of the anterior tibial artery) and branches of the deep peroneal nerve.
+Apart from the muscles of the dorsum of the foot, it incloses the tendons of the anterior muscles of the leg, the dorsalis pedis vessels (continuation of the anterior tibial artery) and branches of the deep peroneal nerve.
 In contrast the dorsal venous network (rete venosum dorsale pedis) lies above the fascia and is easily visible due to the relatively thin and low-fat skin.

-Interestingly the dorsal foot muscles have no insertion at the little toe.
+Interestingly the dorsal foot muscles generally have no insertion at the little toe.
 This means that the little toe can only be extended by the extensor digitorum longus muscle only.
 The dorsal aponeurosis of the toes supports the effect of the dorsal foot muscles by redirecting the force line of their tendons to the longitudinal axis.

 The subcutis of the dorsum of the foot is quite flexible and elastic.
 It quickly tends to accumulate fluids and swell (edema).
-The edema of the dorsum of the foot is a common symptom in numerous clinical conditions, e.g. right heart failure, venous and lymphatic obstructions, inflammation and allergic reactions.
+Edema of the dorsum of the foot is a common symptom in numerous clinical conditions, e.g. right heart failure, venous and lymphatic obstructions, inflammation and allergic reactions.